atrocore/docs-old/atrocore/admin-guide/portals.md

 # Portals

-## Portal goal

-For users you do not want to give full access rights, you can provide them with `Portals`.
-To see them go to `Dashboard/Portals`.
-For this example we will use "Assets Portal".
-It will be used to give access rights to, for example, photographers to upload pictures of your products.
+## What is Portal?

+Portals are intended to give external users limited access to your system.
+These externals could be your suppliers, partners, customers, photographers, copywriters, translators, etc. A Portal may have own users, called Portal Users.
+Different Portal Roles may be assigned to Portal Users.

+Here we describe an "Assets Portal", which sould be used for external photographers to work with product images (which are Assets for us).

-## How to create a portal
+## Creating a Portal

-To create a portal go to `Administration/Portals` and press `Create Portal` button.
-You will see a portal creation menu.
-Here in `General` tab you can select Portal's name, role, set it active and create url you will need for user (see picture below).
+To create a portal go to `Administration / Portals` and press `Create Portal` button.

+On `General` panel you need to assign the Portal's name, role, set it active/inactive and assign an URL for the portal users to access it.
-In `Settings` tab you can select `Default currency` and `Locale` - currency and language of the of the user ui.
+On the `Settings` panel you can set the `Default currency` and the default `Locale` for the portal users.

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal.png)